mokhaircc2/docker_examples/1.nginx/html/README.md

+The Docker Advantage-</b>
+Docker allows you to install and run software irrespective of the installed dependencies and the operating system in use.
+This means your application can seamlessly run on any operating system without the headache of handling dependencies.
+No more trial and error, no more debugging — Docker simplifies the entire process.-</b>

+Docker is a tool that enables you to install and run software effortlessly by abstracting away the complexities of dependencies and operating systems.-</b>

+To run an application with Docker, you start by creating a **Docker file**.
+This file contains all the instructions necessary to install and run your application.
+It encapsulates the requirements, making the process reproducible and scalable.-</b>

+**Building Docker Images**-</b>
+Once the Docker file is ready, you build a Docker image.
+Think of the image as a compiled version of your application, complete with all the dependencies specified in the Docker file.-</b>

+To execute your application with Docker, you use the simple **Docker run** command, specifying the image name and version tag.
+This results in the creation of a Docker container, a lightweight, isolated environment where your application runs seamlessly.-</b>

 **NGINX** is open-source web server software.
 In this project I initialised nginx using docker.
 If you follow this tutorial make sure you have docker desktop on your local computer.
-I used visual studio code to run the commands.
+I used visual studio code to run the commands.-</b>

 Pull the offical image nginx from Docker Hub by running the following command:
 **docker run -d nginx**